We’re proud to stand with the LGBTQ+ community and recognise Pride as a powerful symbol of visibility, resilience, and unity.

 Clubs and nightlife

-- Gut Level - Queer-led, community-run venue offering club nights, workshops, and social events in a welcoming, DIY spirit (explicitly gender-neutral toilets.)
+- Fruity Thursday's - A weekly social hosted by the Gut Level - Queer-led, community-run venue offering club nights, workshops, and social events in a welcoming, DIY spirit (gender-neutral facilities.)

 - Grapefruit - A high-energy queer club night at the Foundry, featuring dance, chart, and disco anthems, with a dedicated photo area (gender-neutral facilities.)